-Driven to Discover (D2D)
+Driven to Discover

 The Driven to Discover citizen science program engages youth in authentic scientific inquiry by capitalizing on the rich learning opportunities provided by citizen science.

-What is D2D?
+What is Driven to Discover?

 Driven to Discover uses citizen science as a springboard for engaging youth in the full process of authentic research.
 We provide tools, resources, and curricula for youth group leaders and program managers to plan and carry out citizen science-based research with youth.

 Young scientists are immersed in the ecology of their study organism as they learn to collect and submit data to a national citizen science project.
 While they are collecting data, they keep a journal of their own observations and questions.
 These personal observations then provide the basis for their own independent research.
 As they participate in Driven to Discover, youth discover the wonders of science in the real world, beyond a textbook.
-They learn about the natural world, and begin to think of themselves as scientists.
+They learn about the natural world and begin to think of themselves as scientists.

-The D2D process
+The Driven to Discover process

 Participants in Driven to Discover citizen science clubs experience a three-step process that builds on observation and data collection to prepare youth participants to do their own independent investigations.
 First, they develop a base of skills and knowledge that will allow them to recognize the organisms they’re studying, tuning their observational skills.
 Next, they put that base to work when they learn and implement the specific protocols of the citizen science project.
 These experiences provide opportunities to observe nature closely, not just seeing organisms, but quantifying and recording what they see.
-The first two steps trigger the youth participants’ natural curiosity, and provide the skills and motivation needed to support an independent research project.
+The first two steps trigger the youth participants’ natural curiosity and provide the skills and motivation needed to support an independent research project.